byterubpay/byterub-site/_posts/2018-06-04-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-06-04.md

 **\<UkoeHB>** Cool :)
 **\<suraeNoether>** and i've really pared this thing down, it's a lot smaller and more clear at this point
 **\<suraeNoether>** now churn
-**\<suraeNoether>** the biggest concern is that you receive some money from or send some money to an adversary (or first one then the other). if someone is "watching you," so to speak, then even if your transactions appear to look like background noise to the average observer and match the statistical pattern of the monero economy (somehow), the "watcher" can still sort of tell you are churning. they can look at an AML/KYC
+**\<suraeNoether>** the biggest concern is that you receive some money from or send some money to an adversary (or first one then the other). if someone is "watching you," so to speak, then even if your transactions appear to look like background noise to the average observer and match the statistical pattern of the byterub economy (somehow), the "watcher" can still sort of tell you are churning. they can look at an AML/KYC
 **\<suraeNoether>** exchange's records with a warrant, for example, and see that an abnormal \*number\* of your transactions reference one of their poison outputs, even if the depths and distribution of those references appear to look like background noise
 **\<suraeNoether>** to avoid this, even innocent parties have to reference these poison outputs \*quite often\*
 **\<suraeNoether>** one solution is that \*everyone always does a lot of churning.\*